 The Rajasthan Public Service Commission has introduced major reforms in the RAS Exam 2026 for both Prelims and Mains.
-Key changes include removal of Sports and Yoga, inclusion of the Rajasthan Examination Act, 2022, elimination of 2-mark questions, a clearly defined unit-wise syllabus, and a revised Hindi-English paper with an essay section.
+Key changes include the removal of Sports and Yoga, the inclusion of the Rajasthan Examination Act, 2022, the elimination of 2-mark questions, a clearly defined unit-wise syllabus, and a revised Hindi-English paper with an essay section.
 These updates aim to enhance analytical ability, administrative understanding, and answer-writing skills of aspirants.

 The Rajasthan Public Service Commission (RPSC) examinations have established a number of significant changes in the pattern of the Preliminary and Main examinations with the introduction of the RAS Exam 2026.
 These are officially announced reforms that should open up the examination, organize it, and keep it in accordance with the current administrative demands, as of January 2026.
-The general structure of the RAS examination is the same, but the new pattern of the RAS exam presents significant improvements in syllabus outline, the way of questions and the assessment process.
+The general structure of the RAS examination is the same, but the new pattern of the RAS exam presents significant improvements in syllabus outline, the way of questions, and the assessment process.

 These changes are essential to the aspirants who are planning to take exams in the Rajasthan Administrative Services and other related posts.
-A good understanding of the RAS prelims new syllabus, the RAS mains new syllabus and the modified marking scheme will assist the candidates in changing their preparation plan accordingly.
+A good understanding of the RAS Prelims New Syllabus, the RAS Mains New Syllabus, and the modified marking scheme will assist the candidates in changing their preparation plan accordingly.

 RAS Syllabus 2026 PDF Download

-Exam Stage Syllabus Details PDF Download
+Exam Stage

 The RAS Exam 2026 remains a three-stage selective process:

-• Primary (Screening Test) Examination.
+Primary (Screening Test) Examination.

-• Primary Examination (Descriptive Written Test)
+Primary Examination (Descriptive Written Test)

-• Interview / Personality Test
+Interview / Personality Test

 Although the three-stage structure is still not changed, major changes were made as far as the content and pattern of both Prelims and Mains are concerned in the new syllabus and new pattern of the RAS exam.